English Language Learners/Multilingual Learners

 Multilingual learners make up a growing and increasingly diverse share of New York’s student population—12% statewide in 2025—including many newcomer and migrant students with unique needs and interrupted schooling, as well as students in rural and suburban communities that have not historically served them.

-Yet these students continue to face significant barriers to accessing high-quality instruction and supports: too many are steered away from high school into GED or adult ESL programs, and there are not enough bilingual, ESL, or summer learning opportunities to meet demand.
+Yet these students continue to face significant barriers to accessing high-quality instruction and supports: too many are steered away from high school into GED or adult English as a New Language (ENL) programs, and there are not enough bilingual, ENL, or summer learning opportunities to meet demand.
 Long-standing inequities and structural factors — worsened by the pandemic — including under-resourced schools, limited access to certified teachers, and segregation, continue to shape their educational experiences and outcomes.

 Our Equity-Centered Approach